 A minimum of two letters of recommendation are required.
 Your appraisers may submit online through your online application.

 Required Admissions Tests

 Official test results are required during the application process.

 Graduate Management Admissions Test (GMAT) and the Graduate Record Examinations (GRE) are required as follows:

-- Economics applicants are required to take the Graduate Record Examinations test (GRE).
+- Economics applicants are required to take the Graduate Record Examinations (GRE) test.

 - OBHR candidates can take either the GRE or GMAT exam.

-The GRE and GMAT exams are administered by the Educational Testing Service (ETS).
+The GRE exam is administered by the Educational Testing Service (ETS).
+The GMAT exam is administered by the Graduate Management Admission Council (GMAC).
 Applicants are advised to take the test no later than December or January before the August admission date.
-An "official" score report for the GRE or GMAT must be sent from Educational Testing Services (ETS) to Purdue University.
+An "official" score report for the GRE or GMAT must be sent from the appropriate testing service directly to Purdue University.

 - GRE Institution Code for Purdue University: 1631

 - Management: 4299 or 4399